Quantum Spacetime Phenomenology: Introduction and Preliminaries

-This ``transplankian collisions" picture is one (not necessarily the best) way to introduce a quantum-gravity problem.
+This ``trans-Planckian collisions'' picture is one (not necessarily the best, but a sufficiently clear) way to introduce a quantum-gravity problem.
 But is the conceivable measurement procedure I just discussed truly sufficient to introduce a scientific problem?
-One ingredient in missing: the measurement procedure is conceivable but presently we are unable to perform it.
-Moreover, one could argue (at least with some license to rigor) that we can reliably predict that mankind will {\underline{never}} be able to perform the measurement procedure I just discussed.
+One ingredient appears to be missing: the measurement procedure is conceivable but presently we are unable to perform it.
+Moreover, one could argue that mankind might never be able to perform the measurement procedure I just discussed.
 There appears to be no need to elaborate predictions for the outcomes of that measurement procedure.
-However, it is easy to see that the measurement procedure I just discussed, which does not itself provide us a genuine scientific problem, contains the elements of a genuine scientific problem.
-One relevant point can be made considering the experimental/observational evidence we are gathering about the ``early Universe".
+However, it is easy to see that the measurement procedure I just discussed contains the elements of a true scientific problem.
+One relevant point can be made considering the experimental/observational evidence we are gathering about the ``early Universe''.
 This evidence strongly supports the idea that in the early Universe particles with energies comparable to the Planck energy scale $E_p$ were abundant, and that these particles played a key role in those early stages of evolution of the Universe.
-This does not provide us with opportunities for ``good experiments" (controlled repeatable experiments), but it does represent a context in which proposals for the quantum-gravity/Planck-scale realm could be tested.
+This does not provide us with opportunities for ``good experiments'' (controlled repeatable experiments), but it does represent a context in which proposals for the quantum-gravity/Planck-scale realm could be tested.
 Different scenarios for the physical theory that applies in the quantum-gravity realm could be compared on the basis of their description of the early Universe.
-The detailed analysis of a given physical theory for the quantum-gravity realm could allow us to establish some characteristic predictions for the early Universe and for some traces about those early stages of evolution of the Universe which should be accordingly expected in our present observations.
+The detailed analysis of a given physical theory for the quantum-gravity realm could allow us to establish some characteristic predictions for the early Universe and for some manifestations in our observations (cosmology) of those early stages of evolution of the Universe.
 The theory would be testable on the basis of those predictions for our present observations.
 These early-Universe considerations therefore provide an opportunity for comparison between the predictions of a quantum-gravity theory and measurement results.
-And it might not be necessary to resort to cosmology: the fact that (in setting up the quantum-gravity problem) we have established some objective limitations of our present theories implies that some qualitatively new effects will be predicted by the new theory that applies to the quantum-gravity realm.
-These effects will likely dominate in that realm (in particular, they will affect profoundly the results of measurements done on particles with Planck-scale energy), but, as usual, they will always be present.
-For processes involving particles with energy $E$ much smaller than $E_p$ the implications of a typical quantum-gravity theory will be rather marginal but not alltogether absent.
-The magnitude of the associated effects will typically be suppressed by some small overall coefficient, perhaps given by the ratio $E/E_p$, small but different from zero.
+And it might not be necessary to resort to cosmology: the fact that (in setting up the quantum-gravity problem) we have established some objective limitations of our present theories implies that some qualitatively new effects will be predicted by the theory that applies to the quantum-gravity realm.
+These effects should dominate in that realm (in particular, they will affect profoundly the results of measurements done on particles with Planck-scale energy), but they should always be present.
+For processes involving particles with energy $E$ much smaller than $E_p$ the implications of a typical quantum-gravity theory will be rather marginal but not altogether absent.
+The magnitude of the associated effects should be suppressed by some small overall coefficients, probably given by powers of the ratio $E/E_p$; small but different from zero.